Mortgage for Property Development

 More funding options for developers with a proven track record.

-Once the project is completed, the loan is repaid through unit sales or refinanced into a long-term investment loan.
+Once the project is complete, the facility is repaid through settlement of sales or refinanced into a long-term investment loan.
+A clean exit strategy is something lenders look for when approving a development mortgage upfront.